 Once Ptolemy is in exile however, the vain and power-hungry Tryphaena and Berenike install themselves as Queen of Egypt.
 From this point on, murder, intrigue, and war plague the Egyptian court with disastrous results.
 We follow Cleopatra through many events which eventually result in her meeting Julius Caesar and becoming the last Pharaoh of Egypt.

-Carolyn Meyer has done a wonderful job presenting Cleopatra to young readers.
-In fact, she succeeds to the point that I felt I wanted to learn even more about her.
-Meyer presents Cleopatra in a realistic manner that makes her accessible and believable to the reader.
+In Cleopatra Confesses, author Carolyn Meyer succeeds in presenting a realistic Cleopatra that makes her accessible and believable to the reader.
 This is accomplished through the use of first person narrative where the reader learns not only about historical events but also about how Cleopatra may have felt.
 Cleopatra is portrayed as intelligent and kind.
 She loves to learn from her tutor Demetrius and is adept at languages, speaking both Greek and Egyptian as well as knowing a little Latin.
 Cleopatra has a great love of her father and appears to be his favourite.
 She also is portrayed as having a great love of her country and her people and is eager to be the Queen of Egypt some day so that she can rule justly and restore Egypt's prosperity.

 As might be expected, the author's focus in Cleopatra Confesses is on Cleopatra's childhood and teen years.
 It's quite apparent, Meyer has done considerable research.
-There is an extensive note on Cleopatra at the end of the book since Cleopatra Confesses only deals with Cleopatra's life up until she meets Julius Caesar and is installed as Pharaoh in her 22nd year.
+There is an extensive note on Cleopatra at the end of the book since Cleopatra Confesses only deals with Cleopatra's life up until she meets Julius Caesar and is installed as Pharaoh when she is twenty-two-years-old.

-I highly recommend this novel to teens who enjoy historical fiction.
 Cleopatra is a historical figure of great interest to everyone as she's been portrayed numerous times in films, most notably by Elizabeth Taylor.
 Meyer's book cover definitely capitalizes on the mystique surrounding Cleopatra.
+Cleopatra Confesses is highly recommended.

 Book Details: